-Part II of our analysis of new CofE legal opinion on organists and parish music
+Part 2 (of 3) of our analysis of new CofE legal opinion on organists and parish music

-An earlier post considered the Church of England’s updated legal advice Parish Music: organists and choirmasters and church musicians (*the Opinion”), focusing on the issues relating to organists (and “all musicians in similar positions”), music and the clergy.
+Part 1 of our analysis considered the Church of England’s updated legal advice Parish Music: organists and choirmasters and church musicians (*the Opinion”), focusing on the issues relating to organists (and “all musicians in similar positions”), music and the clergy.
 Part 3 will focus on the application of the guidance.
 Here we comment the employment issues addressed in the document and consider in more detail the cases referred to in the Opinion: Sholl v PCC of St Michael’s with St James, Croydon, paragraph 12, and three German cases before the ECtHR – Obst, Schüth and Siebenhaar, paragraph 18.
 For completeness, additional material on of Ready-Mixed Concrete (South East) Ltd v Minister of Pensions and National Insurance and Neary v Dean of Westminster has also been included.
 Specific references to the canon law of the Church of England apart, much of the advice is relevant to other religious communities.

 Recruitment, appointment and termination